LTE-M enables new IoT use cases for enterprises seeking low battery consumption for sensors, extended coverage and mobility on a global scale

 Demos of LTE-M applications and devices at IoT Solutions World Congress

-Orange Business Services has accelerated its LTE-M strategy to support the development of internet of things (IoT) solutions for the enterprise market.
+Orange Business has accelerated its LTE-M strategy to support the development of internet of things (IoT) solutions for the enterprise market.
 This follows the announcement by Orange in February 2017 that the Group would be prioritizing LTE-M across its footprint in Europe, and today it announces significant progress.

 Orange has launched several LTE-M field trials:

 • In Spain, Orange has started several tests with strategic customers and device manufacturers in an open ecosystem of participation.
 The trials cover different sectors and applications, including smart utility, smart cities and facility management.

 • In Belgium, Orange is preparing the opening of an LTE IoT City in Antwerp, open for customer pilots in Q4 2017.

 • In France, Orange is planning internal trials on both technical and usage aspects starting in Q4 2017.

 All of these trials are being carried out ahead of the LTE-M network launch in 2018.